-- 1. All requests for field trips must be submitted to the Site Supervisor at least two weeks prior to the desired date of the field trip using the Special Guest/Field Trip Request Form.
+- 1. All requests for field trips must be submitted to the Site Supervisor at least two weeks prior to the desired date of the field trip using the ChildPlus Events Planning module.
 The Site Supervisor will evaluate the request, and if appropriate, approve the field trip. - a.
 Teachers and Site Supervisors should evaluate classroom behavior needs before planning and approving field trips.
 Children who may need additional support will be assigned to his or her parent or to a classroom teacher. - 2.
-All parents will be notified at minimum one week prior to the planned trip. - Parents/guardians must sign individual permission forms for every off-site trip.
+All parents will be notified at minimum one week prior to the planned trip. - 3.
+Parents/guardians must sign individual permission forms for every off-site trip.
 Children without signed permission slips will not be permitted to attend the off-site trip and will remain at the site.
 Staff will make all reasonable efforts to obtain permission slips for all children.
 Children will not be excluded from attending field trips for reasons other than an unsigned permission slip. - a.
 If a child is not able to attend, staff should consider whether the trip should continue.
 Children who remain at the site must be offered an alternative activity that follows curriculum and classroom expectations.

 - 4. Classroom staff will obtain additional adults as necessary to maintain safe ratios.
 Walking field trips will require at least a 1:3 adult/child ratio, and if transportation is being provided, ratios should be at least 1:5 adult/child. - 5.
 Field trip destinations will not be more than one half hour from the center. - 6.
 Financial support for approved field trips is the responsibility of the program and governed by available budget and must be approved by the Early Childhood Director. - 7.
 In the event a scheduled field trip/special event is cancelled due to transportation, weather, illness, etc., approved trips may be rescheduled. - 8.
 When parents attend field trips as a volunteer: - a.
-Parents who actively participate in a field trip may be counted in the adult/child ratio. - b.
-When parents volunteer on field trips, the classroom volunteer daily sign in and out sheet will be signed before departing the building. - c.
-Approved parent volunteers may submit a mileage reimbursement form for the mileage accrued while volunteering no later than two weeks after the field trip occurred.
-Mileage reimbursement sheets should be submitted to the site's Family Advocate and forwarded on to the main WCAP office. - 9.
+Family members who actively participate in a field trip may be counted in the adult/child ratio. - b.
+When family members participate on field trips, the classroom volunteer daily sign in and out sheet will be signed before departing the building as accountability of all those in attendance. - i.
+When a family member is participating to support their child only, they would not be considered a volunteer. - c.
+Approved volunteers may submit a mileage reimbursement form for the mileage accrued while volunteering no later than two weeks after the field trip occurred.
+Mileage reimbursement sheets should be submitted to the site's Family Advocate and forwarded on to the main Family Services Manager. - 9.
 Countable In-Kind time for a field trip: - a.
 A person/parent volunteer with a completed and approved volunteer packet on file is assisting. - b.
 A person/parent who is asked to assist with tasks necessary for the field trip to be a success such as: helping set up food, or other hands-on activities. - c.
 All parents may attend field trips as long as teachers have recorded their attendance, but no more than four will be counted as In-Kind volunteers for the event. - d.
 For approved volunteers, a Volunteer In-Kind Time Sheet will be submitted to the Family Advocate no later than Friday of the same week of the trip.
 Volunteer time sheets and a copy of the classroom volunteer sign-in sheet for the day will be used as back up.